 Baking soda opens the cuticles of your hair way too much, which can weaken it by absorbing too much water (2).
 Thus, after washing your hair with baking soda, rinse it with apple cider vinegar (one spoon of ACV mixed with a glass of lukewarm water).

 It is claimed that apple cider vinegar seals the hair cuticles, reduces frizz, and imparts shine.
-Since ACV is acidic, it can also help stabilize the pH balance of the hair.
+Since ACV is acidic, it can also help stabilize the pH balance of the scalp.

 Before you use baking soda as shampoo, learn the correct method of using this natural cleansing agent to wash your mane.

 The Correct Way To Wash Your Hair With Baking Soda